 How to Set Up Slack in Skyone Studio

-To configure Slack, you’ll need to be simultaneously logged into both Skyone Studio and Slack for Developers.
-Additionally, you must have a Slack workspace and an active channel.
+To configure Slack, you will need to work simultaneously in Skyone Studio and Slack for Developers.
+In addition, you must have a Slack workspace and a channel.

 Steps: